Best Cold Weather Running Gear of 2024

 What’s the best jacket for running in cold weather?

-Choosing the right jacket for running is highly dependent on the conditions.
-You’ll want a jacket that can block the wind and provide insulation to trap heat next to your body to help you maintain a steady core temperature.
-You also want a jacket to be as breathable as possible to keep your base and mid-layers from getting soaked in sweat.
 If you think that sounds like a stretch for any single jacket’s functionality, you’re not wrong, and most runners will end up with an array of jackets to suit different conditions.
 A jacket with a full zipper, vents, and pit zips can be workable in various temperatures by allowing you to increase airflow on your body and regulate your core temperature during a run.
 Our team found the Patagonia Nano-Air Hoody to be a highly versatile jacket that we could use in various cold-weather conditions.

 Do I need a waterproof or Gore-Tex running jacket to run in the winter?

 A good waterproof jacket is important if you live where most of the winter precipitation comes down as rain.
 We chose the Outdoor Research Helium Rain Jacket as our favorite waterproof jacket and were able to adjust the layers underneath it to keep our core at the right temperature.
 If you run in snow frequently, you’ll have to worry less about incoming precipitation getting you wet from the outside since if it’s cold enough, the falling snow won’t melt on you.
 You might be better off with breathable layers in snowy climates than a full waterproof jacket.
-Gore-Tex jackets are an excellent waterproof and breathable option, but they cost significantly more than other options.
+Gore-Tex jackets are an excellent waterproof and breathable option, but they cost significantly more than other similar jackets.

 What are the best shoes for running on snow and ice?

 Finding the right shoes for running on snow and ice can keep your feet warm and help save you from a nasty spill on a slick surface.
 To help you find a purchase on snow, you’ll want a shoe with good lugs that can grip the soft surface.
-Our testers found the Hoka Speedgoat 5 to handle better on packed snow than the other shoes we tested.
+Our testers found the Hoka Speedgoat 6 to handle better on packed snow than the other shoes we tested.
 Sticky rubber can also improve traction on slippery surfaces.
-When it comes to pure ice, especially when it’s off-camber, there’s not much that most shoes can do, and you’ll want to start considering using traction devices, like our favorite, the Black Diamond Distance Spike.
-Having a set of traction devices can allow you to use whatever shoes you want on your winter run but with extra grip.
-You can read a full review of iRunFar’s favorite traction devices to help you choose the right ones for your running conditions.

 One thing to consider when running in the cold is the type of socks you will wear and if it’s worth getting a shoe that’s a half-size or a full-size bigger.
 Generally, cold feet aren’t a direct result of freezing temperatures but of poor circulation.
 Trying to shove your foot with a thick sock into the same shoe you use for summer running can reduce circulation to your feet and make them colder than if you just went with regular socks.